Enhanced foreground mitigation in thermal SZ Compton-$y$ maps via polarization and deprojection: Analysis and results

 The reduction in power is considerably larger in the PR4 data (Table~\ref{tab:power_reduction_pr4}) than in the \pl-like simulations (Table~\ref{tab:power_reduction_sims}).
 This difference arises because current simulations do not fully capture the level of Galactic foreground temperature--polarization correlations present in the real data, as discussed in Section~\ref{sec:sims} and illustrated in the left panel of Figure~\ref{fig:eigvals}.

-To verify that the reduction in power in the PR4 $TQU$ $y$-map is due to lower Galactic foreground residuals, we compute the cross-power spectra of the PR4 $T$ and $TQU$ $y$-maps with the IRAS $100\,\micron$ map \cite{2005ApJS..157..302M}, a reliable tracer of Galactic thermal dust emission.
+To verify that the reduction in power in the PR4 $TQU$ $y$-map is due to lower Galactic foreground residuals, we compute the cross-power spectra of the PR4 $T$ and $TQU$ $y$-maps with the IRAS $100\,\micron$ map \cite{2005ApJS..157..302M}, an external tracer of Galactic thermal dust emission.
 The top panel of Figure~\ref{fig:iras_cross_pr4} shows these $y \times {\rm IRAS}$ cross-spectra, while the bottom panel displays the ratio of the $TQU$ to $T$ $y \times {\rm IRAS}$ cross-spectra.
-A clear reduction in cross-correlation power is observed for the $TQU$ $y$-map compared to the $T$ $y$-map, particularly at low multipoles where Galactic foregrounds dominate; these multipoles are highlighted in the inset for clarity.
+A clear reduction in cross-correlation power is observed for the $TQU$ $y$-map compared to the $T$ $y$-map across multipoles.
+The low multipoles, where Galactic foregrounds dominate, are highlighted in the inset for clarity.
 The average reduction in thermal dust residuals from $T$ to $TQU$ is $\sim 40$--$45\,\%$ (Table~\ref{tab:power_reduction_pr4}, third row), providing strong evidence of lower Galactic contamination in the PR4 $TQU$ $y$-map.
 This demonstrates, in the case of real \pl\ PR4 data, that including polarization channels in NILC improves the mitigation of Galactic foregrounds in the $y$-map, in agreement with both our analytical predictions (Section~\ref{sec:TP}) and simulation results (Section~\ref{sec:TQU_sims}).

 Reduced diffuse Galactic foreground contamination in the $y$-map should, in principle, enable improved recovery of galaxy clusters near the Galactic plane.
 Figure~\ref{fig:pr4_cluster} shows one such cluster, CIZA J0516.9+2925 \cite{2002ApJ...580..774E,2007ApJ...662..224K}, located at Galactic coordinates $(\ell,b)=(176.2\deg,-5\deg)$.
 The cluster is better resolved in the PR4 $TQU$ $y$-map than in the PR4 $T$ $y$-map.
 The RMS value in the $1.25\deg \times 1.25\deg$ region centred on the cluster is lower in the PR4 $TQU$ $y$-map by approximately $30\,\%$, consistent with reduced diffuse Galactic foreground contamination and with the behaviour observed in simulations (Figure~\ref{fig:sims_T_vs_TQU_gal_res_clusters}).